DHTMLX/scheduler-docs/data/migration_from_older_version.md

 Note that `scheduler.setSkin()` will repaint the Scheduler.
 }}

-If you use a skin other than the **terrace** the following migration step is required:
+If you use a skin other than the **terrace**, the following migration steps are required:

-1) Replace the css file of the skin with the `dhtmlxscheduler.css` file
+1) Replace the CSS file of the skin with the `dhtmlxscheduler.css` file:

 ~~~html
 <!-- OLD -->